 These are the supplies I used to make the gold fondant lace:

-Parchment paper - The parchment paper was used to form the lace on.
-Since my template was drawn with a marker pen, I place a parchment over the design when forming the lace so that the fondant does not touch the marker pen ink on the paper.
+- Parchment paper - My template was drawn with a marker pen, hence I place the parchment over the design when forming the lace so that the fondant does not touch the marker pen ink on the paper.

-Fondant - I used Satin Ice "ivory" fondant.
-The reason I used ivory is because I was going to paint it gold, and ivory highlights the gold tone better than white fondant.
+- Fondant - I used Satin Ice "ivory" fondant.
+Ivory highlights the gold tone better than the white fondant.

-Clay extruder - I used this tool to make the fondant strips for the lace.
-It not only helps in saving time from having to roll the fondant strips by hand, it also helps to produced consistent-sized strips.
+- Clay extruder - I used this tool to make the fondant strips for the lace.
+It not only helps in saving time from having to roll the fondant strips by hand, it also helps to produce consistent-sized strips.

-Shortening - This was the 'glue' for the fondant lace.
+- Shortening - This was the 'glue' for the fondant lace.
 I used it to attach the lace pieces on the cake.
 I also used shortening when forming the lace on the parchment paper.
-A thin coating of shortening made it easier for me to remove the lace pieces from the parchment paper once they were set and dry.
+A thin coat of shortening helps the fondant lace detach easily from the parchment paper once they were set and dry.

-Airbrush - I used airbrush to color the fondant lace gold.
-It was definitely faster to use an airbrush compared to hand painting as the amount of lace to be painted was quite a bit.
+- Airbrush - I used an airbrush to color the fondant lace gold.
+It was definitely faster compared to hand painting as the amount of lace to be painted was quite a bit.
 Also, airbrushing helped in providing a smooth finishing for the gold color on the lace.